-Collect agreements on the rules and guidelines of specifying band combinations, such as the notations of CA/DC combinations, etc.
+b) Collect agreements on the rules and guidelines of specifying band combinations, such as the notations of CA/DC combinations, etc.

-Analyse and identify the redundant contents in RAN4 specifications.
+c) Analyse and identify the redundant contents in RAN4 specifications.

-Study potential future-proof solutions for band combination configuration tables in RAN4 specifications for concise representation, better readability and better trackability and editability.
+d) Study potential future-proof solutions for band combination configuration tables in RAN4 specifications for concise representation, better readability and better trackability and editability.